 Education Division Goals and Purposes

 The Division of Professional Education closely aligns its goals and purposes with the goals expressed in the mission statement of Central Methodist University.
-The Division believes that it is also our mission to prepare students to make a difference in the world.
+The Division believes that it is also our mission to foster a diverse and caring community.
 Teachers touch the lives of their students in many different ways.
 Teacher education must take into account the impact that teachers have on individual students and also on local, state, national and global communities.
 For this reason we are committed to promoting both the mission and creed of Central Methodist University.
 The Division aligns their professional commitments, dispositions, and values with the mission of the University in the following manner:

-- Academic and professional excellence: All domains needed in the teaching profession are addressed through coursework as well as practicum experiences.
+- Committed to academic excellence: All domains needed in the teaching profession are addressed through coursework as well as practicum experiences.

-- Social responsibility: Teachers play an important role in both modeling citizenship to and developing citizenship in the students they teach.
+- Prepared to engage in a complex world: Teachers play an important role in both modeling citizenship to and developing citizenship in the students they teach.
 Through presentation of content and through interaction with the faculty, these skills are developed in our students.

 - Seeking knowledge, truth, and wisdom: Development of knowledge is, of course, a key